andrewdehn/FlowQoS_Project/README.md

 Things to be completed:
 ==========================
     *The IP blocking security feature has not yet been fully installed, since there is not use using it on the mininet topology.
-It will
+If you wish to experiment with the IP blocking security feature, see the securityCheck() function in FlowQos.py

 Known Bugs:
 ==============
     *It seems that the first set of packets of a flow are not routed properly according to the rules installed on the OVS switchs.
 The second set of packets always seems to go through, however.